 The four year part time programme is innovative in its structure, combining three significant milestones on the doctoral process; advanced research skills workshops, cumulative paper series and the completion of the DBA thesis, all of which centres around addressing an organisational issue of interest.
 The programme is designed to facilitate senior manager access, with a 2-3 day block on campus each semester.
 The SETU Waterford DBA utilises a blended learning approach, combining the latest technologies for remote access and communications.

 “We are both delighted to have been accepted as a member of the global Executive DBA Council.”
-Dr. Patricia Bowe / Dr Seán Byrne, DBA Programme Leaders http://www.executivedba.org/members
+Dr. Collette Kirwan / Dr. Seán Byrne, DBA Programme Leaders http://www.executivedba.org/members

 The programme allows participants’ to understand prevailing practices in the subject area of their field of research; to acquire the necessary understanding and expertise in appropriate research design, data- collection methods and data-analysis techniques; to conduct, write-up and disseminate high-quality research of doctoral standard; and to achieve a greater level of effectiveness in managing business innovation and change.

 You can register your interest at G[email protected] inserting "DBA Next Intake" in the subject line, and include in the main body of the message: your full name, organisation and position, and telephone and email contact details.
-We will then contact you in due course to let you know the date of our next open evening for the programme together with full details of the application process.
+We can then keep you informed about future programme recruitment.

 The DBA is the international post-masters qualification for senior management advancement.
 This business doctorate develops management expertise through rigorous research design, positioning the DBA graduate for rapid organisation and career progression.